 I would like to acknowledge the traditional owners of the land on which I work, the Boon Wurrung peoples, part of the greater Kulin Nation and pay my respects to their Elders past, present and to our future Elders, our Koori children.

-The scholarship project is multifaceted incorporating travel to remote communities in the Northern Territory, research and action learning, coursework in Intangible Heritage at Deakin University and Certificate IV in Training and Assessment.
+My Scholarship was titled, Strengthening the cultural identity of communities through libraries, multifaceted project incorporating travel to remote communities in the Northern Territory, research and action learning, coursework in Intangible Heritage at Deakin University.

-Together Aunty Fay Stewart-Muir and I we were able to share our story about developing an Indigenous early years bilingual library program on Country with the NTLS team, local NGOs, Aboriginal Elders, traditional clan members, Indigenous Health and Education academics.
+Together Aunty Fay Stewart-Muir and I we were able to share our story about developing an Indigenous early years bilingual program ‘on Country’ with the NTLS team, local NGOs, Aboriginal Elders, traditional clan members, Indigenous Health and Education academics.
 This was an experience that validated and strengthened our work and spirits, inspiring knowledge- sharing that linked our bottom-up approach to those adopting similar practices in the Top End.

 Thank you for reading and following along this journey with us.